Stashing Pre-Built Nodes for Sharing

 % mflowgen stash drop --hash 4d1c23

-As a final note, be aware that some steps cannot be shared if they contain hardcoded paths, which may break when executed from another location.
-Ideally, steps should be designed to be as portable as possible, but this is not always feasible.
+As a final note, be aware that some nodes cannot be shared if they contain hardcoded paths, which may break when executed from another location.
+Ideally, nodes should be designed to be as portable as possible, but this is not always feasible.